Face ID: Safety

-Face ID uses an infrared flood illuminator and laser infrared dot projector, though Apple insists that the output is low enough that it will cause no harm to the eyes or skin, and meets 'international safety standards'.
+Face ID uses an infrared flood illuminator and laser infrared dot projector.
+Prolonged exposure to infrared light has been known to cause harm to skin and the eyes.
+Apple has stated that the output is low enough that it will cause no harm to the eyes or skin, and meets 'international safety standards'.
+Face ID infrared output has been compared to what is put out from TV remotes.
 They do not, however, recommend the sensor be repaired by third parties, citing security concerns.
-There is also an inbuilt feature to deactivate Face ID should unauthorized components be found.
+There is also an in-built feature to deactivate Face ID should unauthorized components be found.

-Issues

-Twins and close relatives

-Inconsistent results have been shown when testing Face ID on identical twins, with some tests showing the system managing to separate the two, while other tests have failed.
-The system has additionally been fooled by close relatives.
-Apple states that the probability of a false match is different for twins and siblings, as well as children under 13 years of age, as "their distinct facial features may not have fully developed".